grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

  $ w4 run-native target/wasm32-unknown-unknown/release/raycaster.wasm
 ```

-This will launch an empty window, and if we press the up arrow on the keyboard a vertical line will appear in all its green gameboy-ish glory.
+This will launch an empty window, and if we press the up arrow on the keyboard a vertical line will appear in all its green Gameboy-ish glory.

 {{< figure src="screenshot-one.png" position="center" caption="It's alive!" >}}

-One thing I like to do in a situation like this commands we're going to call often is to put these commands in a simple `Makefile` so we don't have to re-type the commands or over use the up arrow.
+One thing I like to do in a situation with commands like this that we’re going to call often is to put these commands in a simple Makefile so we don’t have to re-type the commands or overuse the up arrow.
 After that all we have to do to build and run the program is type `make run`.
 ```makefile
 all: